How John Lennon Reclaimed His Legacy With ‘Imagine’

 It's not that Lennon wasn't in a typically feisty and fighting mood.
 "How Do You Sleep?" was a dig at McCartney.
 "I Don't Wanna Be a Soldier" shot down society's prescribed roles.
-And the classic title track was, among other things, an anti-religion proposal partly disguised as a idealistic peace anthem.
+And the classic title track was, among other things, an anti-religion proposal partly disguised as an idealistic peace anthem.

-Watch John Lennon's Video for 'Jealous Guy'
+Watch John Lennon's Video for 'Imagine'

 But compared to Plastic Ono Band's stripped-down and aggressive arrangements and delivery, Imagine sounded like a peaceful and pop-leaning respite from the confrontation that dominated Lennon's past couple years.

 The album's sessions were recorded during a couple of different periods: first for two days in February 1971, at the same time as the "Power to the People" single, and later, with more commitment from producer Phil Spector and a backing band that included Harrison as well as members of Badfinger and future Yes drummer Alan White, in June and July, when the bulk of the tracks was laid down.